Gema Zamarro Rodriguez

 B.A. in Economics.
 Universidad Carlos III de Madrid (Madrid, Spain)

 - The Intergenerational Transmission of Non-Cognitive Skills and Their Effect on Adult Education and Employment Outcomes, in collaboration with Ildefonso Mendez.
-Journal of Population Economics, 2017 (Forthcoming).
+Journal of Population Economics, 31(2), 2018, 521-560.

-- Comparisons of Student Perceptions on Teacher’s Classroom Management: Improving Comparability with the Anchoring Vignettes Method, in collaboration with Hana Vonkova and Collin Hitt.
-Journal of Educational Measurement, 2017.
-(Forthcoming)
+- Cross-Country Heterogeneity in Students’ Reporting Behavior: The Use of the Anchoring Vignette Method, in collaboration with Hana Vonkova and Collin Hitt.
+Journal of Educational Measurement, 55(1), 2018, 3-31.

 - The Methodological Challenges of Measuring Student Learning, Degree Attainment, and Early Labor Market Outcomes in Higher Education, in collaboration with Tatiana Melguizo, Fabio J. Sanchez and Tatiana Velasco.
 Journal of Research on Educational Effectiveness, 2(1), 2017, 424-448.